smhhburhan/qa_academy_hws/README.md

 # semih burhan - senior software qa engineer at GETIR

-# this is for self-improving
+# this is for self-improvement